zachcmadsen/rtrb-capi-example/README.md

 An example program that uses [`rtrb-capi`][rtrb-capi] and [SDL][sdl] to play a note.

-A producer thread generates and writes samples to an `rtrb` ring buffer.
-The SDL audio callback then reads samples from the ring buffer.
+A producer thread writes audio samples to an `rtrb` ring buffer.
+An SDL audio callback then reads samples from that ring buffer.

 ## Build